 "We are excited about presenting this conference because of what it offers for both veterans and behavioral health professionals," said New Mexico Department of Veterans' Services Cabinet Secretary Timothy Hale.
 "We need to think 'outside the box' for treating veterans diagnosed with PTSD, because sometimes the traditional treatment methods are not as effective as they should be."

 "There should be no shame in coming forward and seeking help for post-combat readjustment issues," said New Mexico VA Health Care System Director George Marnell.
-"If a veteran will not do it for themselves, they should at least do it for their family and loved ones - because they also suffer along with the veteran."

 The conference will present the latest in traditional clinical treatment methods used by the New Mexico VA Health Care System, as well as presentations showcasing non-clinical methods such as massage, faith-based, acupuncture, Yoga, equine-assisted and other non-traditional healing therapies which may also be used to treat PTSD.